 A project may be submitted in the Architecture, Interior Architecture, Historic Resources OR Urban Design/Master Planning category; it may not be submitted in more than one of these categories.

-Projects submitted in any of the four categories may be eligible for a Presidential Citation for Sustainable Design, Urban Catalyst, or Universal Design.
+Projects submitted in any of the four categories may be eligible for a Presidential Citation for Sustainable Design, Urban Catalyst, Universal Design, or Design and Well-being.
 These citations are completely at the discretion of the President.
 If you would like your project considered for any or all of these, please indicate so and follow the additional submission criteria shown below.

 JURY & AWARDS